UnravelSports/unravelsports.github.io/_posts/2021-09-01-industria-podcast.md

 ## 🎙 Industria Podcast: Using data analytics in professional football

-<div class="text-quote">"The [Industria](https://industria.tue.nl/about/) Podcast invites inspiring people who have a background in
+<div class="text-quote">"The <a href="https://industria.tue.nl/about/">Industria</a> Podcast invites inspiring people who have a background in Industrial Engineering.
-Industrial Engineering.
 More specifically, a background in (Industrial Engineering) in Eindhoven.
  Together they cover interesting and relevant topics to provide you with all kinds of knowledge and insights within the field of Industrial Engineering."</div>